Thomas Fairfax (d. 1520): Sir Thomas Fairfax (father)

-Fairfax's father, also named Thomas, was presumably a supporter of the House of York in the Wars of the Roses.
-His original home was near the site of the Battle of Towton.
-Based on the 1349 marriage between Margaret de Etton and their ancestor, a third Thomas Fairfax of Walton, the elder Thomas Fairfax successfully claimed the ownership of the Gilling Estate during two inquisitions, the first of which was in 1489.

-The elder Thomas Fairfax married Elizabeth, daughter of Robert Sherburne of Lancashire.
-Their son, the younger Thomas Fairfax, was the eldest of nine children; his brothers' names were Richard, Robert and John, and his sisters were Jane, Elizabeth, Isabel, Anne and Dorothy.
+Fairfax's father Thomas Fairfax (d.
+1505) successfully claimed the ownership of the Gilling Estate during two inquisitions, the first of which was in 1489.
+Thomas Fairfax (d.
+1505) married Elizabeth, who was the daughter of Robert Sherburne of Lancashire, by whom he had nine children, the eldest of whom was Thomas Fairfax (d.
+1520).
+Their other children were Richard, Robert, John, Jane, Elizabeth, Isabel, Anne, and Dorothy.

 Career

-In 1513, the younger Fairfax served with Henry VIII on his expedition to Artois.
-He was knighted when the city of Tournai (now in Belgium) surrendered to the king.
-Upon his father's death in 1505, the younger Thomas Fairfax inherited the Gilling estate.
+In 1513, Thomas Fairfax (d.
+1520) served with Henry VIII's Artois expedition, during which he was knighted after Tournai (now in Belgium) surrendered to Henry.
+On his father's death in 1505, he inherited the Gilling estate.

 Marriage and family

-The younger Fairfax's wife was Agnes (or Anne) Gascoigne, daughter of Lady Margaret Percy, the daughter of Henry Percy, 3rd Earl of Northumberland and through him, a great great grandson of Edward III.
-Agnes was 3rd cousins with Margaret Tudor, wife of James IV, and daughter of Elizabeth of York and Henry VII of England.
-Agnes's father was Sir William Gascoigne "the Younger" of York, a descendant of another Sir William Gascoigne.
+Thomas Fairfax (d.
+1520)'s wife was Agnes (or Anne) Gascoigne, who was the daughter of Lady Margaret Percy and the granddaughter Henry Percy, 3rd Earl of Northumberland, through whom she was a 2nd-great grandson of Edward III.
+Agnes third cousin was Margaret Tudor, who was the wife of James IV and the daughter of Elizabeth of York and Henry VII of England.

+Agnes's father was Sir William Gascoigne The Younger of York, who descended from the famous judge Sir William Gascoigne.
+Fairfax made his wife executrix of his estate.

+Issue

-Fairfax had six sons and six daughters.
+Fairfax and Agnes Gascoigne had six sons and six daughters.